 Fluid replacement is the most important therapy for gastroenteritis.
 In the children’s emergency room, you are often given a medication called Zofran or Ondansetron to stop the vomiting.
 It is not formally approved as a medication for winter vomiting, but often prevents vomiting effectively.
 It is prescription-only and there is no tradition of prescribing it for home use in Sweden.

 If there’s copious diarrhea, give an anti-diarrheal medication.
 Hidrasec is recommended for young children.
 This reduces secretions from the intestine.
 It is on prescription but fairly new on the Swedish market, so you may need to ask your doctor specifically to prescribe it.

 How long does gastroenteritis last?

 Viral gastroenteritis can last anywhere from one day to three weeks.
 If you have had severe, prolonged diarrhea, it may be worth asking the doctor for Hidrasec to reduce loss from the bowels.
 But if you don’t have the medication, you will just have to wait it out.
-If you need to vabba (stay home from work to take care of your child) for more than a week, you may ask for a medical certificate from the health center or perhaps an online doctor.
+If you need to stay home from work to take care of your child for more than a week.
+Ask for a medical certificate from the health center or an online doctor.

 There is a vaccine against gastroenteritis that can be given to infants, the rotavirus vaccine.
 Since its introduction into the Swedish BVC programme (child healthcare program), the number of children who need to be cared for in hospital due to diarrhea and severe gastroenteritis has fallen sharply.